-With the core strengthening, specifically, has less poses overall, but uses several stretches to work on your building strong core muscles.
+Core strengthening, specifically, has fewer poses overall, but uses several stretches to work on building strong core muscles.
 You will not be doing crunches, but instead will do poses such as holding a plank while stretching your left foot out to the side.

-The movement poses are the base in every routine, strengthening or otherwise.
+The movement poses are the base of every routine, strengthening or otherwise.
 There are 16 of them in total.

 – Standing – T-Pose – Arms Behind Back – Touch Toes – Plank – Knee Sit – Straddle Sit – Cobra –

 – Arms Up – Straddle T – Lunge Right – Lunge Left – Cat – Diamond Sit – L Sit – Dead Man –

 Karen, WeStretch’s founder recommends doing three different 10-minute stretching routines in a row for the greatest 30-minute workout.
 She likes combining her favourite aerobic routine, with a strengthening session, ending with a focused pain relief stretch.
 These sets of stretches will get your heart rate up, build your functional fitness levels, and provide relief to tight muscle groups.